We strive to keep our articles as accurate as possible. If you notice any inconsistencies or outdated info please let us know.

 Clean the destination folder - Deletes any files and folders inside the destination folder even if they are not related to the backup job.

 Since version 5 of Backup4all, all actions are executed in command line.
-The interface is also available and you can see the progress in interface.
-The difference is that now there is a easier process with a single application, no need to set up a different command line application.
+The interface is also available and it communicates with the commend line process, so you can see the progress in interface.
+The difference is that now there is an individual command line application for each action: backup, restore, test and cleanup.

 The Backup list is the section visible in the middle column of the main window.
 It contains all the backup jobs defined that can be grouped into tags for easy handling.
 You can drag and drop backups in the list to re-order them.